 - Deploy Package Size(compressed): 50MB

 - Total Size of All Deployment Packages Per Region:75GB

 Some other things worth mentioning are that if you are running a cron based Lambda function for things such as snapshotting EBS volumes it is important to monitor these jobs, as the size of the backup set grows it will take longer to execute the lambda function.
-You can setup monitoring on an invididualized bassis in CloudWatch.
+You can setup monitoring on an individualized basis in CloudWatch.
 While these individualized monitors are a fantastic idea it is also worth setting up some generalized blanket monitoring such as lambda invocation rate per minute and Lambda error rate.
-This way you are alerted when you are approaching your service limites for Lambda invocations and can request service increases, or be aware if there is a spike in Lambda error rates.
+This way you are alerted when you are approaching your service limits for AWS Lambda invocations and can request service increases, or be aware if there is a spike in Lambda error rates.

 Setting up EBS Snapshotting Using Lambda and Terraform

-Rather than endlessley rambling about all the cool features and things you can do with AWS I wanted to create an actual get your hands dirty dive into Lambda.
+Rather than endlessly rambling about all the cool features and things you can do with AWS I wanted to create an actual get your hands dirty dive into Lambda.
 For this lab we'll setup a Lambda running on cron trigger to snapshot our EBS volumes and another lambda to delete snapshots that are more than 90 days old.
 For this example we will set this up using terraform.
 To follow along visit the Github project here, follow the instructions in the readme and profit!
 The code for the snapshot and snapshot management is originally from this repo.

-Hopefully this post as has been helpful in seeing ways you can use Lambda and what tools and frameworks are available to use with your Lambda projects.
+Hopefully this post as has been helpful in seeing ways you can use Lambda and what tools and frameworks are available to use with your AWS Lambda projects.
 Thank you for taking the time to read this post, I look forward to creating future blogs around serverless resources and other infrastructure as code topics.